 Usually, addressing them should always be in a formal matter.
 Making mistakes is taken heavily wherein everyone gets mad at you and the only thing left is your boss screaming at you and says "YOUR FIRED!".
 Whenever going to work on big companies, you'd rather think your excuses why did you make mistakes rather than being happy and getting excited to work.
 This results in an option not to fail.
 Yes, it's bad to fail but failure is always part of success.
 How can you learn if you didn't experience failing?
 (Though I'm not saying that you should) Remember that experience is the greatest way to learn so take it as a learning curve to improve yourself.

 No long sleeves.
 No blazers.
 No slacks.
 Civilian attire is always welcome.

 7.)
 You get Recognized on Everything You Do

-It’s really inspiring whenever you see your company grow.
-From the point of work, you learn the things on how to be an entrepreneur.
-These are things only a startup can give and starting from a small group is the greatest experience you’ll ever have.
+It's really inspiring whenever you see your company grow.
+From the point of work, you learn things on how to be an entrepreneur.
+These are things only a startup can give and start from a small group is the greatest experience you'll ever have.

 Have any ideas?
 Want to share some more facts?
-Just let me know on the comments section.
+Just let me know in the comments section.